 Completion of all of the courses in the Cyber Defense concentration indicates the eligibility to obtain the CAE Excellence in Cyber Defense Education certificate upon graduation.
 The National Centers of Academic Excellence in Cyber Defense Education Program (CAE-CD) has enabled FIU to provide the certificate as an indication of Cyber Defense readiness.

-Cyber Defense concentration:
+Courses in Cyber Defense concentration:

 TCN 4211 Telecommunication Networks